badistighlit/Blockchain-TD3-100125/README.md

 #### 4. **Handle Chain Errors** (2 pts)

-- Display an error page if the user is connected to a chain other than Ethereum Mainnet or a specified testnet (e.g., Sepolia).
+- Display an error if the user is connected to a chain other than Ethereum Mainnet or a specified testnet (e.g., Sepolia).
-- Redirect the user to this error page when a chain switch is detected.
+- Add button to switch chain to Ethereum Mainnet or a specified testnet (e.g., Sepolia)

 ---